BI Connector¶

 1. Avoid queries on exposed Pipes¶

-Both your Pipes & Data Sources are exposed in the BI Connector as tables.
-We recommend that you only query against Data Sources tables, and avoid using any Pipes tables.
+Both your Pipes and Data Sources are exposed in the BI Connector as tables.
+Query against Data Sources tables only, and avoid using any Pipes tables.
 In general, queries on Data Sources tables are much faster & easier to optimize.

 2. Use Materialized Views¶

-Tinybird allows you to build Pipes that materialize the result as a Materialized View.
+With Tinybird you can build Pipes that materialize the result as a Materialized View.
 Materialized Views appear in the BI Connector as tables.

-Rather than querying the raw data via the BI Connector, it's recommended to build your transformations, filters, aggregations, or joins in standard Tinybird Pipes to create a Materialized View.
+Rather than querying the raw data via the BI Connector, build your transformations, filters, aggregations, or joins in standard Tinybird Pipes to create a Materialized View.
 You can then use the BI Connector to read the pre-prepared Materialized View.

 For example, if your dashboard shows events aggregated by day, create a Materialized View with pre-aggregated data by day, and have your BI chart read this.